ShirFrangi/jbproject/README.md

-# jbproject - Shir Frangi
+# John Bryce project - Shir Frangi
 This is the code for John Bryce Full Stack Python Project